10 Ways To Survive Social Media Life and Lies

 LIVING ON SOCIAL MEDIA

-Basically, we live to lie on social media.
+Basically, we live to lie online and cannot live without social media.
 Trust me, you don’t want to deny or justify the lies either.
 It’s easy to say “I stay true to myself online as I stay true to myself in the real world.”
 But then, deep down, you know it’s all lies.
 It’s easier to lie about your everyday life on a platform like Instagram.
 Filters are out there to make even the ugliest pictures look perfect and worth envying.
 We do all this for likes and undeserved compliments.
 There is a reason I am calculative of whom I follow online.

 Surviving Social Media Life